What happens after a referral has been accepted?

 I have an appointment for an assessment, what shall I expect?

-Assessments for intervention at STOP are held in the interview rooms in the building, at 346 Lincoln Road, Addington.
+Assessments for intervention at STOP are held in the interview rooms in the building at 335 Bealey Ave.
 Seating is organised in a manner that facilitates client access to the door.
 Tea and coffee facilities are available.

 Assessment interviews for the Alps (Assisted Learning) Programme are held over several meetings.
 Initially with the client accompanied by the support person/family member followed by meetings with the client individually and meetings with support person/s and/or family member/s without the client present.